rust-lang-ja/book-ja/src/ch01-01-installation.md

 > In this chapter and throughout the book, we’ll show some commands used in the
 > terminal.
 Lines that you should enter in a terminal all start with `$`.
 You
 > don’t need to type in the `$` character; it indicates the start of each
 > command.
-Lines that don't start with `$` typically show the output of the
+Lines that don’t start with `$` typically show the output of the
 > previous command.
 Additionally, PowerShell-specific examples will use `>`
 > rather than `$`.
 -->